-The investigation of complaints and appeals will be carried out by the Academic Registrar or her/his nominee, involving contact as appropriate with the Head of the relevant Department and/or other members of staff.
+The investigation of complaints and appeals will be carried out by the Head of Academic Affairs & Quality or her/his nominee, involving contact as appropriate with the Head of the relevant Department and/or other members of staff.
 The Art School undertakes to investigate all complaints and appeals thoroughly and fairly.